dorian-osly/wgkl/README.md

 ## Note : **these are NOT product / license keys that are valid for Windows activation.**
 These keys only select the edition of Windows to install during setup, but they do not activate or license the installation.
 (Server versions are all the way down!)
+(Most keys are retail ones, if not, there will be the tag (OEM), (VL) or something else besides it.)
 _____

 ### Windows 11